 Beware any vehicle that fails to leave a safe following distance, whether it is a driver behind you or a driver who is tailgating another vehicle.
 Such a driver may be driving while intoxicated or distracted (texting or talking on a cell phone).
 Tailgating also is the hallmark of an aggressive driver – such driving can lead to accidents.
 Do not engage an aggressive driver.
 Instead, quickly and safely move away from his or her vehicle.

 A traffic collision on a busy highway can have a chain effect.
 Other drivers can become distracted by the activity and fail to see stopped traffic ahead.
 Be sure to check your rearview mirror frequently when you approach highway congestion.
 Be prepared to pull onto a highway shoulder or into another lane in the event the driver behind you is not paying attention to traffic.

 What to Do if You Are Involved in a Car Accident

 Many of the warning signs listed above are examples of driver negligence.
 You may have the option to initiate a negligence lawsuit if you have been injured in an accident caused by an intoxicated, distracted or otherwise reckless driver.
 Your potential award would be in addition to the statutory Accident Benefits to which you are entitled.

-Learn more about your options for compensation by scheduling a free case consultation with Preszler Law.
+Learn more about your options for compensation by scheduling a free case consultation with Preszler Injury Lawyers.
 Call 1-800-JUSTICE®.